eda-ricercatore/gulyas-scripts/notes/python.md

 + A flexible function can be customized into a simpler and less flexible function so that its reduced flexibility can be handled by existing API/libraries
 	\cite[Chapter 3, pp. 61]{Alchin2010}.
++ The transparency of *Python* allows different aspects of *Python* objects, including functions, to be examined/inspected at run-time;
+	the *inspect* module from *The Python Standard Library* has introspection features that enable the examination/inspection of function arguments
+		-- "a named tuple of information about [a] function's arguments" is returned from processing the input function
+	\cite[Chapter 3, pp. 61]{Alchin2010}.